electricimp/WS2812/README.md

 ### set(*index, color*)

 The *set()* method changes the color of a particular pixel in the frame buffer.
 The color is passed as as an array of three integers between 0 and 255 representing `[red, green, blue]`.
+If the pixels are RGBW then the array has four integers `[red, green, blue, white]`.

 **Note** The *set()* method does not output the changes to the pixel strip.
 After setting up the frame, you must call *draw()* (see below) to output the frame to the strip.